fluese/layerMapping/README.md

 14. Process addtional data (if data is specified)
 15. Process transform data (if data is specified)

-## Acknowledgement
-This work was supported by CRC 1436 "Neural Resources of Cognition" of the German Research Foundation (DFG) under project ID 425899996.

 ## Installation instructions
 Things needed to be installed:
 1. Nighres (tested with v1.4: https://nighres.readthedocs.io/en/latest/installation.html)